freaad/scripts_and_more/erle/jetson_with_erlebrain.md

-# Using NVIDIA Jetons TX1/TX2 as a companion computer with Erle Brain 3
+# Using NVIDIA Jetson TX1/TX2 as a companion computer with Erle Brain 3
 This document describes how to connect Jetson TX1/2 board to Erle Brain 3 (EB3).
 In this configuraiton, EB3 is used to run MAVROS only to control a vehicle (e.g. rover), the rest of tne nodes are running on Jetson and ground control station (laptop).

 ## Connecting Jetson and Erle Brain